Elena' s AI Blog

 On December 22nd, OpenAI publicly acknowledged that prompt injection attacks are unlikely to ever be fully eliminated.

-Application-level validation, monitoring, and layered defences remain essential.
-Models can assist — but they cannot be your security boundary.
+Security guidance: never let an LLM be the final authority on decisions that matter.
+Application-level input validation, output monitoring, permission scoping, and layered defences remain essential.
+Models can assist with detection and triage — but they cannot themselves serve as the security boundary.

 5. Waymo and Conversational AI Beyond the Screen